 Our veterinarians highly recommend microchipping your cats and dogs.
 Pets can lose collars and tags easily.
 Having a microchip gives your pet a better chance at being reunited with you if they should become lost.
 The procedure is quick, virtually painless, and could bring your lost pet home.
 Our veterinary team will even take care of the microchip registration!

 Heartworms and Your Pet

-You may have thought that heartworms, and heartworms disease, only affect dogs, but cats are also susceptable!
+You may have thought that heartworms, and heartworm disease, only affect dogs, but cats are also susceptible!
 Though less common in cats, heartworm diease is being recognized more and more as an underlying cause of disease in cats.
 To find out more about heartworms in dogs and cats, we have provided the links below for your convenience.

 Grief and Loss

 The loss of a beloved pet is never easy, and can be an emotionally overwhelming experience.
 Our veterinary team understands the pain and struggle pet parents often go through, and have provided some links below with some information to help you through this difficult time.